dalibo/pandocker/README.md

 [poppler-utils]: https://en.wikipedia.org/wiki/Poppler_(software)#poppler-utils
 [rsync]: https://rsync.samba.org/documentation.html

-These tools can be used by modifying the entrypoint of the image.
+These tools can be called by modifying the entrypoint of the image.
 For instance, you can convert a `dia` source file into an SVG image like this:

 ``` console